Peperomia rotundifolia (L.) Kunth

 Peperomia rotundifolia var. rotundifolia, Piper rotundifolium (basionym), Acrocarpidium nummularifolium, Peperomia delicatissima, Peperomia koepperi, Peperomia mascharena, Peperomia nummularifolia, Peperomia rejecta, Piper nummulariifolium

-Peperomia rotundifolia is a perennial epiphyte with soft, trailing stems up to 12 inches (30 cm) long.
-They produce many small, rounded leaves along the stems that may intertwine and weave in and out of each other.
-The near round leaves are quite thick and soft succulent.
+Peperomia rotundifolia is an epiphyte with many small near round leaves along soft trailing stems that may intertwine and weave in and out of each other.
+The stems grow up to 12 inches (30 cm) long.
+Leaves are quite thick and soft succulent.
 On close inspection, lighter green veins are noticeable within the darker green leaves.
-It can produce small flowers on spikes.
+The plant can produce small flowers on spikes.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).